infostam/dtk-releases/README.md

-# diagport toolkit (dtk)
+# diagport toolkit

 The **diagport toolkit** (dtk) Windows application is a tool communicating with Qualcomm-based smartphones and CPE modems, allowing to capture raw 2G/3G/4G/5G radio frames.
 The tool uses the Qualcomm diagnostic protocol, also called QCDM (Qualcomm Diagnostic Monitor) to communicate with the device.
 It allows us to generate packets captures in PCAP file format using either an Android smartphone or a modem.

-Additionally, it is capable of decoding 5G frames and create decoded PCAPNG files can be used and interpreted by any network protocol analyzer application which handles this type of file format.
+Additionally, it is capable of decoding proprietary 5G frames and create decoded PCAPNG files can be used and interpreted by any network protocol analyzer application which handles this type of file format.

 ### Prerequisites